 - Reasons for staff employee terminations include:

 - Resignation

 - Discharge for violation of University policies\:

 - Attendance (Absenteeism, Tardiness, and Job Abandonment);

 - Conflict of Interest;

 - Treatment of Confidential Information;

 - Substance Abuse;

 - Harassment, Discrimination & Sexual Misconduct

-- Workplace Violence;
+- Workplace Violence:

 - Personal Leave of Absence (i.e., failure to return to work); and

 - Progressive Corrective Action.

 - Other involuntary termination\:

 - 1. Layoff;

 - 2. Long-Term Disability; and

 - 3. Unsuccessful completion of probationary period (see the University of Chicago Employee Handbook).

 - Retirement

 - Death

 - \ This is not an exhaustive list.

 - All involuntary terminations must be approved in advance by HR.
 Employees terminated for the following reasons will not be considered for future employment at the University of Chicago or the University of Chicago Medical Center:

-- 1. Unsuccessful Completion of Probationary Period;
+- Unsuccessful Completion of Probationary Period;

 - 2. Failure to Report;

 - 3. Falsification of Information;

-- 4. Absenteeism;
+- 4. Attendance (Absenteeism and Tardiness);

-- 5. Tardiness;

-- 6. Job Abandonment;
+- 5. Job Abandonment;

-- 7. Possession of/Concealing a Weapon;
+- 6. Possession of/Concealing a Weapon;

-- 8. Working Under the Influence;
+- 7. Working Under the Influence;

-- 9. Misuse of Data Systems;
+- 8. Misuse of Data Systems;

-- 10. Violation of Call-in Policy;
+- 9. Violation of Call-in Policy;

-- 11. Theft;
+- 10. Theft:

-- 12. Fighting;
+- 11. Fighting;

-- 13. Insubordination;
+- 12. Insubordination;

-- 14. Sleeping on the Job;
+- 13. Sleeping on the Job;

-- 15. Disclosure/Misuse of Confidential Information;
+- 14. Disclosure/Misuse of Confidential Information;

-- 16. Damage/Loss/Misuse of University Property;
+- 15. Damage/Loss/Misuse of University Property;

-- 17. Absence from Work Area;
+- 16. Absence from Work Area;

-- 18. Abusive/Threatening Behavior/Language;
+- 17. Abusive/Threatening Behavior/Language;

-- 19. Failure to Comply with University Policies and Procedures;
+- 18. Failure to Comply with University Policies and Procedures;

-- 20. Possession/Use of Intoxicants; and
+- 19. Possession/Use of Intoxicants; and

-- 21. Unsatisfactory work performance.
+- 20. Unsatisfactory work performance.

+- The HR Partner must initiate the termination process for any worker whose contract or appointment ends, does not have a current employment relationship with the university, and is not otherwise on an approved leave of absence.
+Human Resources may initiate the termination if is not initiated in a timely manner by the HR Partner.

-- When a staff employee voluntarily resigns from the University, it is expected that he/she will give the University sufficient notice in advance.
-A staff employee who fails to give sufficient notice as part of his/her voluntary termination may not be eligible for re-employment.
+- When a staff employee voluntarily resigns from the University, it is expected that he/she will

+give the University sufficient notice in advance.
+A staff employee who fails to give sufficient

+notice as part of his/her voluntary termination may not be eligible for re-employment.